Integralist/integralist.co.uk/content/posts/algorithms-in-python.md

 print(f'result: {result}')
 ```

+> [!NOTE]
-> Note: in our example we use a simple tree data structure to represent the data to be searched.
+> in our example we use a simple tree data structure to represent the data to be searched.
 Our implementation is designed to work with that structure.
 So, for example, if we had multiple children per node (left and right child nodes), then we would need to account for the backtrack to the relevant child right node near the top of the tree.

 Let's take a look at the output of this program: